debops/debops/docs/guides.rst

 which should have the following effects:

-* Create a random keyfile on the Ansible controller under :file:`./ansible/secret/cryptsetup/clouddrive.template/example_plaintext_dm_target/keyfile.raw`
+* Create a random keyfile on the Ansible controller under :file:`./ansible/secret/cryptsetup/hostname/example1/keyfile.raw`
-* Copy the keyfile to the remote host under :file:`/var/local/keyfiles/ciphertext_guide_keyfile.raw`
+* Copy the keyfile to the remote host under :file:`/var/local/keyfiles/example1_keyfile.raw`
 * Initialize LUKS on the :file:`/dev/loop0` using the keyfile
-* Make a backup of the LUKS header on the remote host under :file:`/var/backups/luks_header_backup/ciphertext_guide_header_backup.raw`
+* Make a backup of the LUKS header on the remote host under :file:`/var/backups/luks_header_backup/example1_header_backup.raw`
-* Copy the LUKS header backup to the Ansible controller under :file:`./ansible/secret/cryptsetup/clouddrive.template/example_plaintext_dm_target/header_backup.raw`
+* Copy the LUKS header backup to the Ansible controller under :file:`./ansible/secret/cryptsetup/hostname/example1/header_backup.raw`
-* Open/map :file:`/dev/loop0` to :file:`/dev/mapper/example_plaintext_dm_target` (`Plaintext device mapper target`)
+* Open/map :file:`/dev/loop0` to :file:`/dev/mapper/example1` (`Plaintext device mapper target`)
-* Make the opening/mapping permanent in :file:`/etc/crypttab`
+* Make the opening/mapping persistent in :file:`/etc/crypttab`
   (either for automatic opening on system start or manually using :command:`cryptdisks_start` which can be chosen by additional role configuration options)
-* Create a file system on :file:`/dev/mapper/example_plaintext_dm_target`
+* Create a filesystem on :file:`/dev/mapper/example1`
-* Create the mount point for the file system under :file:`/media/example_plaintext_dm_target`
+* Create the mount point for the filesystem under :file:`/media/example1`
-* Mount :file:`/dev/mapper/example_plaintext_dm_target` under :file:`/media/example_plaintext_dm_target` (`Plaintext mount point of the filesystem`)
+* Mount :file:`/dev/mapper/example1` under :file:`/media/example1` (`Plaintext mount point of the filesystem`)
-* Remember the file system information and mount point in :file:`/etc/fstab`
+* Remember the filesystem information and mount point in :file:`/etc/fstab`

-All of those tasks are idempotent so you can run the role repetitively against the host and the role will not reformat the file system nor reinitialize LUKS on the device.
+All of those tasks are idempotent so you can run the role repetitively against the host and the role will not reformat the filesystem nor reinitialize LUKS on the device.
 If the LUKS header has been changed between role runs, the role should pick up the changed header and update the two backups of it.